nlgarrison/nlgarrison.github.io/index.md

 ---
 layout: page
 title: About me
-subtitle: Hi, I am Nicole L. Garrison...
+subtitle: Postdoctoral researcher, Auburn University...
 use-site-title: true
 page-img: "/img/musselstreambig.eps"
 ---

-I am a postdoctoral researcher at Auburn University.
-I work in collaboration with the U.S. Fish and Wildlife Service's Southeast Conservation Genetics Lab on the conservation genomics of threatened and endangered freshwater mollusks.
+I work in collaboration with the U.S. Fish and Wildlife Service's <a href="http://nathanwhelan.com/">Southeast Conservation Genetics Lab</href> on the conservation genomics of threatened and endangered freshwater mollusks.
 We are located in the School of Fisheries, Aquaculture, and Aquatic Sciences.